microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Implementation

 AS LLM reasoining capabilities are growing, Hallucinations are decreasing.
-We need to encourge the model to re-think and re-correct by asking model to provide step by step instructions
+We need to encourge the model to re-think and re-correct by asking model to break the resolution in steps

-for example to solve the below question (1) scenario leads to greedy problem and hallucination, hwover the (2) prompt design asks the model to thin, re-correct and analyze
+for example to solve the below question, scenario(1) prompt leads to greedy problem and hallucination, howover Scenario(2) prompt design asks the model to think, re-correct and analyze

 Prompt with Greedy Problem

 1)When i was 6, my sister was half my age.
 Noew I'm 70 how old is my sister?

 Prompt without Greedy problem forcing the model to reason and think